benjy/circle-cli/README.md

 # TODO

-* Add some test coverage for the existing commands.
 * Add new command to cancel a running build.
 * Add a filter to the RetryCommand, StatusCommand & CancelCommand to filter by branch.
 * Add a new command for pushing out an SSH key.